viktorsteinwand/symfony-docker-boilerplate/README.md

 # symfony-docker-boilerplate

-The boilerplate for creating new Symfony based projects (development and testing purposes only)
+The boilerplate for creating new Symfony3 based projects (development and testing purposes only).

+Including:
+- nginx
+- PHP7
+- Xdebug
+- PHPUnit
+- intl
+- OPcache
+- MySql

 ## Installation